Real Orcho Run Receipt, Annotated

 Case study

 Most docs pages explain one mechanism with a sanitized example.
-This page reads one real receipt end to end: run 20260704_163427, a feature of Orcho’s own CLI, shipped through Orcho at full spend on 2026-07-04.
-Nothing below is synthetic; the receipt is trimmed for length and every number is unedited.
+This page reads one real receipt end to end: a feature of Orcho’s own CLI, shipped through Orcho itself.
+Nothing below is synthetic; the receipt is trimmed for length, with the internal identifier and private price figures removed.

 The outcome